Arkansas Labor Laws: A Complete Guide to Wages, Breaks, Overtime, and More (2026)

 How much is the minimum wage in Arkansas?

-The current minimum wage in Arkansas is $11.00 per hour as of January 1, 2021.
-This rate applies to most employees, with exceptions for tipped workers, who must be paid at least $2.63 per hour.
+The minimum wage in Arkansas is $11.00 per hour as of January 1, 2021.
+Voters set this rate through Initiated Act 5 of 2018.
+Tipped employees must be paid at least $2.63/hour, with tips bridging the gap to $11.00.

 Do you have to pay overtime in Arkansas?